-Step 2: Immerse the stem the thermometer into boiling water a minimum of 2 inches and wait at least 30 seconds.
+Step 2: Immerse the stem of the thermometer into boiling water a minimum of 2 inches and wait at least 30 seconds.
 It is going to be hot so hold your thermometer over the water with a box or open end wrench.

 Step 3: Without removing the stem from the pan, hold the adjusting nut under the head of the food thermometer with a suitable tool and turn the head so the thermometer reads 212 °F or the correct temperature for your elevation (see chart below).Lower air pressure at high elevations affects the waters boiling point.

 Tel-Tru Smoker Thermometer with Reset Extra Long 6 inch Stem$51.99 Read more

 Tel-Tru Smoker Thermometer with Reset Short 2.5 inch Stem